 Diego Cortes is a research analysist at IEA Hamburg with experience in survey methodology and data analysis in the context of international large-scale assessments in the field of education.
 He specializes in generating probabilistic samples with a complex design and examining how survey-design features impact the inference one can reach about population parameters.

-After the workshop, participants will be able to:
+After the workshop, participants were able to:

-- Understand what a causal effect is;
+• Understand what a causal effect is

-- Understand limitations of regression analysis;
+• Understand limitations of regression analysis

 Methods